Nolan-Lo/Amazon_Product_Rating_Predictor/README.md

 # Amazon Product Rating Predictor
 ### 1. Finish Major Preprocessing

 The dataset we chose for our analysis was well cleaned and highly processed.
-However, given the size of the entire dataset, which includes ~300 million review observations, training dataset is partitioned before model runs to leverage parallel processing.
-Given the limitations and computational cost needed to train on the entire dataset, we sub-sampled our dataset to begin our model testing process.
+However, given the size of the entire dataset, which includes ~300 million review observations, the training dataset is partitioned before model runs to leverage parallel processing.
+Given the limitations and computational cost needed to train on the entire dataset, we sub-sampled our dataset to begin the model testing process.

 ### 2. First Model Train
-Our primary model was built based on a random forest model design.
+Initially our intention was to attempt a prediction based on a linear regression model (generating predictions bewteen 0 and 5), but we found better results using a random forest model and decided to develop that model further.

 ### 3. Model Evaluation
+Our Random Forest model fits well within the ideal zone of the fitting graph.
+The training and test accuracies are nearly identical (65.6%), indicating that the model is neither underfitting nor overfitting.
+It generalizes well to unseen data and falls near the optimal point on the bias-variance curve.

 ### 4. Model Fit and Next Model Steps
+Random Forest model runs using 1%, 5%, and 10% of the dataset produce similar results, yielding ~65% accuracy using 80% of each subset as train data and 20% as the test data.

 ### 5. Milestone 3 Notebook
 [Click here to see notebook](https://github.com/Nolan-Lo/Amazon_Product_Rating_Predictor/blob/main/Notebook/Amazon_Reviews_Final.ipynb)

 ### 6. Conclusion
+To address the question, "What is the conclusion of your first model?
+What can be done to possibly improve it?": Our first model, linear regression with rounded predictions, performed poorly because it was not designed for categorical outcomes.
+To improve upon that initial approach, we would need to move away from regression entirely and adopt classification methods that align better with the nature of the data.
+This is precisely what led us to explore Random Forests and other classifiers.
+At this point, we’re focused on tuning the Random Forest model further — adjusting parameters such as the number of trees, maximum depth, and feature subsets — to optimize performance and reduce variance without overfitting.

 ### Setup
 ```bash